 Inside CareerArc’s open-floor office, there’s a section Linda Souza likes to call the Marketing Lounge.
-The area itself looks like something you’d see at any other startup office — it’s furnished with sit-stand desks, a TV and a table with chairs — but it’s what happens there that has taken on greater importance to Souza in the last couple of weeks.
+The area itself looks like something you’d see at any other startup office — it’s furnished with sit-stand desks, a TV and a table with chairs — but it’s what happens there that has taken on greater importance to Souza in recent times.

 For Souza, who is the hiring software company’s VP of marketing, the lounge brings to mind daily gatherings large and small, where coworkers would collaborate on projects, celebrate engagements and birth announcements, and just hang out.